JuliaSmoothOptimizers/OptimizationProblems.jl/README.md

 ## How to cite

-If you use OptimizationProblems.jl in your work, please cite using the format given in [CITATION.bib](CITATION.bib).
+If you use OptimizationProblems.jl in your work, please cite using the format given in [CITATION.cff](CITATION.cff).

 # Bug reports and discussions